idevansh/Stock_Price_Tracker/README.md

 # Stock_Price_Tracker
-A Stock Price Tracker with GUI in python and tkinter.
+A Stock Price Tracker made with GUI in python and tkinter.